alxtrnr/bongo-twisty/content/blog/Concorde2/index.md

 Roots Garden from Brighton and Mission Sound System from Edinburgh were in session.
 Each had their own powerful and well tuned speaker boxes in full effect.
 Ear plugs were available free at the bar.
 You could dampen the volume but do nothing to tame the ground shaking frequencies punching through the air.
 It was an afternoon / evening event from 2.00 - 9.00 pm.
 There was a good size livly crowd of all ages.

-{{< glightbox-figure
-   src="flyer.jpg"
-   title="Roots Garden Summer Sessions 2025"
-   alt="A vintage-style event poster for Roots Garden Summer Sessions 2025 featuring illustrated images of stacked reggae sound system speakers and a singer at a microphone.
+{{< img src="flyer.jpg" alt="A vintage-style event poster for Roots Garden Summer Sessions 2025 featuring illustrated images of stacked reggae sound system speakers and a singer at a microphone.
 The flyer advertises a reggae event on Sunday, July 20th, at the Brighton Beachfront, highlighting performances from Roots Garden Sound System featuring MC Dee & special guests and Messenger Sound System featuring MC Afrikan Simba.
-The event details include timings, location at The Concorde 2 venue, ticket prices, and mention of plant-based Caribbean food."
+The event details include timings, location at The Concorde 2 venue, ticket prices, and mention of plant-based Caribbean food." >}}
->}}

 >Everybody moving in a different style,
 >